Tyler0130/Dicebot/README.md

-It even comes with a TTS toggle, which means you can enable voice output for all of your dice rolls so those who are away from the computer getting a drink can still follow alone with who rolled what die.
+It even comes with a TTS toggle, which means you can enable voice output for all of your dice rolls so those who are away from the computer getting a drink can still follow along with who rolled what die.

 Commands
 All of these commands are prefixed with what ever you set "prefix" to inside